Basics

 Do … while loop

-Do … while loop is the only loop in C that is exit-controlled, meaning that the body of this loop will always execute at least once, regardless of the condition.
+do ... while loop is the only loop in C that is exit-controlled, meaning that the body of this loop will always execute at least once, regardless of the condition.|

 1 2 3 4 5 |

-do { // loop body } while (condition); |
+do { // Loop body } while (condition); |

 This makes it convenient for tasks that need to be completed, but may need to repeat if some validation fails.
-An example of this would be user input, that needs to be validated before proceeding (i.e. user needs to enter a positive integer).
+An example of this would be user input, that needs to be validated before proceeding (e.g. user needs to enter a positive integer).

 Example: The following loop repeats until the user enters .
 Notice that while userInp is left uninitialized, it’s not a problem for the loop.
 This is because the loop condition is checked after the user needs to enter a value for the variable.